IsaacVerm/scrape-master-russian/README.md

 ### Commas in output

 Since phrases can already contain commas using commas as separators in the data is not that handy.
 So instead of a csv I'll use a tsv.
 This has the added benefit of not having to specify a delimiter when going through the file with `cut`.

+### Flash warning

+Some words have voice recordings.
+However, they use Flash so there's an alert.
+This messes with the css selectors used.
+So at the moment those are filtered out.